JuliaGizmos/WebIO.jl/README.md

 ## Executing JavaScript

-Interaction with the DOM can be set up via event handlers.
-Event handlers can be set up by passing a dict as the `events` keyword argument to the `dom""` constructor.
+Event handlers can be set up by passing a dict as the `events` keyword argument to `Node`, (and hence `dom"foo"`).
 For example,

 ```julia
 dom"button"("Greet",
      events=Dict("click" => js"function (event) { alert('Hello, World!') }"))
 ```

-This will create a button which will show a dialog box with the message "Hello, World!" when clicked.
+This will create a button which shows an alert box with the message "Hello, World!" when clicked.

 There are 2 ways of creating JavaScript expressions with WebIO.